-The GDPR will also introduce changes to the relationship between data controllers and supervisory authorities.
-For example, previously, data controllers had to register high-risk data processing with a national supervisory authority, but since the GDPR came into force on May 25, 2018, this is no longer required.
-Instead, controllers will have to keep internal records of data processing and identify high-risk personal data processing situations.
-If risks cannot be minimised, the data controller will have to consult the supervisory authority.
+The GDPR also introduces certain changes in contrast to the previous legal regulation.
+For example, data controllers had to register high-risk data processing with a national supervisory authority, but since the GDPR became applicable on May 25, 2018, this is no longer required.
+Instead, controllers shall keep internal records of data processing and identify high-risk personal data processing activities.
+If risks cannot be minimised, the data controller shall consult the supervisory authority.

-&lt;sup>1 See also the opinion of the European Data Protection Supervisor: https://edps.europa.eu/sites/edp/files/publication/17-01-13 big data ex summ en.pdf
+&lt;sup>1 See also the opinion of the European Data Protection Supervisor: https://edps.europa.eu/sites/edp/files/publication/17-01-13\big\data\ex\summ\ en.pdf